-The Trust's net position is comprised primarily of the investments reported at fair value.
 The investment balance saw an increase of 29.07% from fiscal year ended 2018 to fiscal year ended 2019.
-During the fiscal year, twenty-seven new participants joined the Trust, bringing the total number of participants to 115.
-Twenty-five participants made initial contributions totaling \$56.6 million during fiscal year ended 2019.
+During the fiscal year ended June 30, 2019, twenty-seven new participants joined the Trust, bringing the total number of participants to 115.
+Twenty-five participants made initial contributions totaling \$56.6 million during fiscal year 2019.
 Increased participation in the Trust, by new and existing participants, resulted in increases in investment balances and overall net position.
 The growth in participants and the increase in participant contributions was offset by a higher level of participant withdrawals, which led to a decrease in the change in net position from the prior year, with the current year change at \$135.8 million compared to prior year of \$425.5 million.